milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 B. Notification to GPC of An Error on Your Bill Payment Transaction Subject To This Section 6 - EFT Error Resolution Policy

-In the event that you think that there is an error in your Bill Payment transaction subject to this Section 6 – EFT Error Resolution Policy, or you have questions or need more information about your Bill Payment transaction, please contact us by calling us at 1-855-870-2997, using the “Contact Us” form at http://nestrenew.google.com, or mailing or delivering your written request to Google, Nest Renew, 1600 Amphitheatre Parkway Mountain View, CA 94043.
+In the event that you think that there is an error in your Nest Renew Premium Bill Payment transaction subject to this Section 6 – EFT Error Resolution Policy, or you have questions or need more information about your Nest Renew Premium Bill Payment transaction, please contact Nest Renew Premium support by calling us at 1-855-870-2997, using the “Contact Us” form at http://nestrenew.google.com, or mailing or delivering your written request to Google, Nest Renew, 1600 Amphitheatre Parkway Mountain View, CA 94043.

 We must hear from you via one of the methods described above no later than 90 days after the date the issuer of your Payment Method made available to you the FIRST statement or other documentation on which the problem or error appeared.